Download free PDF

 Biomarkers are biological molecules and include proteins, genes, and other molecules.
 These molecules are found in the blood, tissues, or body fluids that help in identifying biological processes or disease conditions.
 These biomarkers are utilized in early detection, diagnosis, monitoring treatment response, and designing personalized therapies to improve patient outcomes.

-The global biomarkers market is experiencing significant growth, driven by the rising prevalence of chronic diseases.
-For instance, according to the World Health Organization (WHO), noncommunicable diseases (NCDs) are responsible for 41 million deaths annually, accounting for 74% of global mortality.
-Of these, 17 million premature deaths occur each year, with 86% affecting low- and middle-income countries.
-This rising burden of disease highlights the importance of reliable diagnostics.
-These trends create the need for advanced biomarkers to accelerate early detection, accurate diagnosis, personalized treatment, and improved monitoring of chronic disease progression and therapy outcomes.
+The global biomarkers market is expanding rapidly, fueled by the rising prevalence of chronic diseases.
+According to the World Health Organization (WHO), noncommunicable diseases (NCDs) cause 41 million deaths annually, representing 74% of global mortality.
+Of these, 17 million are premature deaths, with 86% occurring in low- and middle-income countries.
+This growing burden underscores the need for advanced biomarkers to enable early detection, accurate diagnosis, personalized treatment, and effective monitoring of disease progression and therapy outcomes.

 Biomarkers Market Trends

-• For instance, in August 2024, Illumina announced that the FDA had approved its TruSight Oncology Comprehensive test, a 500+ gene panel that rapidly matches patients to targeted therapies by identifying relevant genetic mutations and alterations.
+• Example: In August 2024, Illumina’s TruSight Oncology Comprehensive test received FDA approval.
+This 500+ gene panel rapidly matches patients to therapies by identifying relevant genetic mutations.

 Biomarkers Market Analysis